Maemol/maemol.github.io/_posts/2019-05-01-Android-Export-chrome-tabs.md

 comments: true
 ---

 I read a lot during transit, often I start an article and don't have time to finish it so I just keep the tab open and wait to find the time to finish it.
-That's why, after a while, I find myself with more than 100 open tabs and no way to easily find what's important and what's not.
+After a while, I find myself with more than 100 open tabs and no way to easily find what's important and what's not.

 That's why I need to export them in a list to review them on my computer.